brainsum/c2distro-project/README.md

 ## Installation

 Note: These commands have been tested on linux (ubuntu), they might need changes to work on other systems.
+Note: In the host needs to be composer and min requirement for docker-compose version is 1.27.4.

 ### Native composer